 Digital Humanities and Digital Scholarship represent a rapidly growing focus of research and public engagement within IASH.
-Digital scholarship is not a new thing within our College (the College of Arts, Humanities and Social Sciences) but its development is being hastened by continuing developments in processing power, software and the ubiquity of computers.
+Digital scholarship is not a new thing within the College of Arts, Humanities and Social Sciences, but its development is being hastened by continuing developments in processing power, software and the ubiquity of computers.
 The digital humanities can be thought of as being made up of two types of activity, even if these are not fully distinct in practice.

 There is firstly a growing interest in the use of digital methods to carry out and extend customary forms of humanities research.
 This might include the use of sophisticated digital tools for searching corpora, new ways of assembling and comparing different versions of ancient texts, and inventive ways for displaying critical editions.

 Second, there are endeavours which are more or less unthinkable without digital connectivity and forms of digital analysis.
 For example, extremely high-resolution images of art works allow comparisons to be made across collections which have never been housed together and permit observations and statistical analyses to be performed which the human eye and brain could never achieve.